to send us your inquires or call (852) 36130518

 feel that the recording quality is not deserving of Jaco, yet others feel that

-archival purposes these tapes are invaluable, especially considering they
+for archival purposes these tapes are invaluable, especially considering they

-live gigs Jaco thrived on in his later years, which we now will never have
+were live gigs Jaco thrived on in his later years, which we now will never have

-opportunity to witness except via these Live In New York releases, with many
+the opportunity to witness except via these Live In New York releases, with many

 more to come, I hope.
 I suggest when you listen to them to turn off the lights